 So give yourself time.
 Eat slower.
 Eat on a plate.
 Or, at least eat without any distractions.
 Make meal time something special.
 It can take up to 20 minutes, from the start of eating, for your brain to recognize that you’re full.
 Give yourself time.

-Other things to look for, if you’re not feeling full even after 20 minutes:
+Other things to look for, if you’re always feeling hungry:

 :: Did your meal include a protein food? (i.e. chicken, fish, buffalo, yogurt, eggs, beans/lentils, steak, seafood, turkey, tempeh, tofu).
 Protein helps you feel fuller longer and fuels lean muscle mass.

 :: Did you go too long without eating anything?
-More than 5 hours – getting yourself in the 0-3 hunger scale zone?
-Or maybe you skipped a post-workout snack?: If we go too long without eating, we’re setting ourselves up to overeat because we have a harder time feeling full because we’re sooooo hungry!
+More than 4-5 hours?
+Getting yourself in the 0-3 hunger scale zone?
+Or maybe you skipped a post-workout snack?
+If we go too long without eating, we’re setting ourselves up to overeat because we have a harder time feeling full because we’re sooooo hungry!
 Same thing goes for skipping post-workout nutrition.

 :: Are you drinking enough water throughout the day?
 Our brains can mistake thirst for hunger.
 As a general rule of thumb, I suggest at least 2 liters of water per day.

-:: Are you totally skipping healthy carbs (like brown rice, quinoa, sweet potatoes, whole-grain bread, beans/lentils)?
-Healthy carbs can make you feel full and satisfied.
+:: Are you totally skipping carbs (think brown rice, quinoa, sweet potatoes, bread, beans/lentils)?
+Because if so, that may be why you’re always feeling hungry.
+You see, carbs help make you feel full and satisfied.
 If you’re always hungry and avoiding them, try adding some back and see what happens.
+Experiment.

 :: You’re depriving yourself of what you really want.
 We all know that we want what we can’t have.
 This isn’t about depriving yourself, it’s simply about honoring your hunger and fullness.
 If you really want something, enjoy it!